Cal-ly/BreweryShowcase/README.md

 ### Authentication and Security

-The API uses **JWT (JSON Web Token)** for secure authentication.
-When a user logs in, the server generates a token that is stored client-side (e.g., in `localStorage`).
+The API is set up to use **JWT (JSON Web Token)** for secure authentication.
+The intent is, when a user logs in, the server generates a token that is stored client-side (e.g., in `localStorage`).
 The token is then attached to subsequent requests to access protected routes, ensuring only authenticated users with valid tokens can perform certain actions.

 #### JWT Structure
 - **Token Generation**: Tokens are issued upon login, with claims that include user roles for role-based access control.